For a list of the items and more details, see the reference below (Exline, Pargament, Grubbs, & Yali, 2014).

-Based on the Exline et al. (2014) and a general reading of the topic, I define religious/ spiritual (RS) struggles as experiences of personal concern linked to RS beliefs, practices, values, or experiences, which negatively affect thinking, feelings, or behavior, relationships, or health.
+Based on Exline et al. (2014) and a general reading of the topic, I define religious/ spiritual (RS) struggles as experiences of personal concern linked to RS beliefs, practices, values, or experiences, which negatively affect thinking, feelings, or behavior, relationships, or health.

-The Six Domains
+The Six Domains of Spiritual Struggles

 Following is a quote from page 208 of the 2014 article, which describes the six domains.
 I have added bold text to help readers identify each domain.
 Note, r/s is a common abbreviation for religious/spiritual.